 Like wine tastes better with age, so does our dear lobster grows bigger and better with age.

-It’s purely genetics when it comes to longevity of lobster.
-And the major player here is a small cap called telomere attached at the end of a chromosome that helps keep the DNA intact and preventing fusion with other chromosomes.
+It’s purely genetics when it comes to the longevity of lobster.
+And the major player here is a small-cap called telomere attached at the end of a chromosome that helps keep the DNA intact and preventing fusion with other chromosomes.

 But that is not the end of the story because our smart ‘Lobster’ makes use of an enzyme called telomerase that is their ACE card for staying healthy and growing big.
 This enzyme technically prevents the telomeres from getting too short.